 But, the real fun came on New Year’s Eve.
 Best birthday ever!
 We started my birthday off with a banger.
 We rode ATVs through the snowcapped Hafrafell and Úlfarsfell mountains.
 If you ever visit Iceland, the Twin Peaks ATV Quad Adventure is a must if you have a need for speed!
 There’s nothing like it.

 To top the night and new year off, we ventured back out for the festivities the city had to offer.
-Iceland has no regulations of fireworks, so it’s literally the Fourth of July the last few days leading up to the new year.
+Iceland has no regulations for fireworks, so it’s literally the Fourth of July the last few days leading up and into the new year.
 All you have to do is look up in the sky and someone is shooting off Boston Pops type fireworks somewhere in the city…for days!

 Or last adventure was to the Blue Lagoon.
 Now, the weather had been pretty decent the entire time we were there, but as luck would have it, the winter cold would kick in on the day we had to put on swimsuits.
 That wind was brutal!
 After going through all the prerequisites just to get into the pool, the moment I stepped outside (in my bathrobe) I began to question my sanity.
 I mean it was instant frostbite cold.
 My friend had already jumped in; she just left me trembling in the cold!
-As I stood by the racks to hang my robe, I looked around at all of the crazy people in and around the pool, my teeth chattering and all, and realized that I too, was insane.
-I backed out.
-Until a man came running directly towards me at full speed out of the pool like Carl Lewis in the ’92 Summer Olympics trying to find his robe.
+As I stood by the racks to hang my robe, I looked around at all of the crazy people in and around the pool, my teeth chattering and all, and realized that I too, was in-fact, certifiably insane.
+So I backed out; that is until a man came running directly towards me at full speed out of the pool like Carl Lewis in the 1992 Summer Olympics trying to find his robe and towl.
 I’m staring at him, shaking because I’m cold and scared I’m going to die, while he’s staring at me while shaking because he’s cold and wet and half naked, telling me to, “Just Do It” like Nike.
 Really dude?
-While he pranced around the rack searching for his towel and robe, he kept telling me to just run and jump in and enjoy the experience.
-So, after quickly pumping myself up and telling myself to stop being a punk, I stripped down to my swimsuit and charged towards the pool while Mr. Just Do It said the hell with his robe and ran back inside in only his swim trunks.
+While he pranced around the rack searching for his stuff, he kept telling me to just run and jump in and enjoy the experience.
+So, after quickly pumping myself up and telling myself to stop being a punk, I stripped down to my swimsuit and charged towards the pool while Mr. Just Do It said to hell with his robe and ran back inside in only his swim trunks.

 Once I stepped in, it was pure bliss.
 Despite the vicious wind and ice being blown off the nearby mountains by the wind punching everyone in the face (it felt like needles), it was a very relaxing experience.
 We got our mud masks and enjoyed the warmth of the saltwater on our skin.
 I was happy I listened to Mr. Just Do It and decided to jump in.
 It was definitely something to remember.
 Iceland was definitely something to remember.